 Urban Planner

-With an average salary of around 60k per year, not only is this sustainability-focused job a way to shape change, but it is also lucrative.
+With an average salary of around 60k per year, not only is this sustainability-focused job a way to shape climate change itself, but it is also lucrative.
 ESG-based urban planners work with organizations, companies, and even governments.

 They help plan how to use the land to benefit the project while also working to mitigate the negative impact on the surrounding environment.
 Road systems, communities, retail parks, city layouts, and even green areas are all mapped out by an urban planner.

-In addition to planning the design of an area, they will also create complementary programs that account for population growth in the area.
+In addition to planning the design of an area, they will also create complementary social and economic programs that account for population growth in the area.

-An ESG urban planner can coordinate restoration projects, building modernization, and even new construction.
+An ESG urban planner can coordinate restoration projects, modernization, and even new construction.

 See Related: Best Impact Investing Books to Read